 You can also add units via skills.
-Then you go into the menu and select Skills, find the skill associated with your device and click Enable.
+To do this, you go into the menu and select Skills, find the skill associated with your device and click Enable.
 Then you can tell Alexa; “Discover my devices” the device is automatically found.
 Of course, you can do it manually as well.
 The advantage of installing the device through skills is that your smart gadget is automatically linked to your Amazon account.

 Once the smart device is installed, you can rename it.
 This is good if you have several different units in the same room and they are given the same name during installation, for example, “living room lighting”.
 Then you go to Devices – Settings – Edit Name, and rename them for example “lamp on the sofa”, “lighting behind the TV” etc.

 One of the many skills that can be added is IFTT (If This Then That).
-That is, the site where you have gathered a large number of routines where several functions are combined.
-For example, with a single command, you can start your morning by turning on the news, lighting the hall and activating the smart wall socket where the coffee maker is connected.
+That is the site where you have gathered a large number of routines where several functions are combined.
+For example, with a single command, you can start your morning by turning on the news, lighting the hall, and activating the smart wall socket where the coffee maker is connected.
 There you can find lots of good and effective routines for the smart home.

 More features and languages

-Internationally, Echo and Amazon Alexa are one of the most common smart speakers with digital assistant.
+Internationally, Echo and Amazon Alexa are one of the most common smart speakers with digital assistants.
 This means that there will be more and more smart products compatible with Alexa, and the range of functions and skills is also increasing rapidly.